takeyamayuki/takeyamayuki/README.md

 ## Self Introduction
 ### Yuki Takeyama - 武山侑輝
-3rd year undergraduate student of Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)
+I'm a 3rd year undergraduate student of Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)
-I'm a college student who likes technology in general, music, and video editing.
+I like technology in general, music, and video editing.
 I'm good at Arduino, KiCad, Python, LogicProX.

 ## Projects
 * **RoboCupJunior**